N. Venkat Venkatraman is a renowned Professor in Management at the University of Boston.

 - 2004.
 Preferential Linkage and Network Evolution: A Conceptual Model and Empirical test in the US Video game Sector.
 Academy of Management Journal 47 (6): 866-892

 - 2004.
 Offshoring Without Guilt.
-Sloan Management Review.
+MIT Sloan Management Review.

 - 2003.
 Safeguarding Investments in Asymmetric Interorganizational Relationships: Theory and Evidence.
 Academy of Management Journal 46 (1): in press